 Elaine:I would also say, in terms of difficulties, that people will see we were on theTODAY Show, or a celebrity mentions our products, or we’re included in an Allure’s “Best of Beauty” list, and while that’s really wonderful recognition for the brand, it does not move the needle overnight.
 Getting a magazine or TV feature does not bring hundreds of thousands of sales through the door.
 It is a constant, day-after-day, post-after-post, email-after-email thing.
 You really have to build momentum.
 There are the overnight successes, there are the celebrity brands out there.
 But the majority of the brands in Bluemercury, Detox Market, Credo, Sephora; you really have to build a strong brand.
 You won’t just have one lucky post that will bring you millions of dollars.
 I think it’s a misinterpretation of how much really goes into getting the brand out there and resonating with consumers, especially with so much competition.
 We focus on making the best products, having an awesome team behind us, filtering through PR requests to see what is the best fit for our brand.
 It is not just throwing it out there and seeing what sticks.
 You really have to calculate every decision, and not expect you will become an overnight success just by posting on Instagram a few times.

-The Helm: You have such a cohesive brand vision with great distribution and brand recognition.
+You a cohesive vision with great distribution and brand recognition.
 For new founders, do you have any suggestions for building that infrastructure for success?

 Elaine: Expect momentum, not perfection.
 Constantly find ways to grow your team, grow your infrastructure—whether it’s your warehouse operations, the vendors you bring on, your Amazon partners, your SEO partners—you have to always keep moving, moving, moving.
 You will never find the perfect fulfillment team leader.
 You will never find the perfect social media.
 You will never find the perfect warehouse, or software.
 You just have to constantly keep growing and trying, and then recognize when you outgrow certain systems and be aware that you’ll need to start subbing something in that’s more suitable for the next scale of your business.
 You have to scale, not fail.
 It’s a corny expression and I’ve heard it a million times, but it’s really true.